• Recipes

 Step 4

-Add sake to the pan, cover with a lid, and let it steam over low heat for a few minutes until the asparagus becomes tender.
+Add sake to the pan, cover with a lid, and let it steam over low heat for a few minutes until the asparagus is tender.

 Japanese style bacon-wrapped asparagus instruction_5